S1D1T1/SingleWindow/README.md

 }
 ```

-<p style="margin-left: 50px; margin-right: 50px;">(an aside: "*Which* .commands block", you might ask.
+    (an aside: "*Which* .commands block", you might ask.
 Command blocks modify Scenes, and SingleWindow replaces some Scenes.
 Luckily, commands can apparently be attached to any Scene, to appear in the menu bar.
 My app hangs its .commands() block off of the "Settings" scene.
 And what if your app ONLY wants SingleWindows, and has no Scene to hang menu commands from?
 Good Question.
 I don't have a general answer)

 The menu item will be created with the format "Show/Hide `<Your Window Title>`".
 If a `shortcutString` was provided when creating the SingleWindow, the menu item will also have the corresponding keyboard shortcut.